oracle-livelabs/oci/deploying-oci-streaming-service/consume-messages/consume-messages.md

 Consumer groups are ephemeral.
 They disappear when they're not used for the retention period of the stream.

 A consumer group is created on the first CreateGroupCursor request.
 Group cursors define a group name/instance name pair.
-When you create your group cursor, you should provide the ID of the stream, a group name, an instance name, and one of the following supported cursor types TRIM_HORIZON, AT_TIME or LATEST
+When you create your group cursor, you should provide the ID of the stream, a group name, an instance name, and one of the following supported cursor types TRIM\_HORIZON, AT\_TIME or LATEST.

 ```sh
 <copy>